Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Requirements
 ***************

-- [r.fol.every-node]: every node where M0 core is deployed maintains fol;
+- [R.FOL.EVERY-NODE]: every node where M0 core is deployed maintains FOL;

-- [r.fol.local-txn]: a node fol is used to implement local transactional containers
+- [R.FOL.LOCAL-TXN]: a node FOL is used to implement local transactional containers

 - [R.FOL]: A File Operations Log is maintained by M0;